sticilface/Melvanimate/README.md

 + Adapted manager that saves messages and sends them async, so loop doesn't stall if you send 10 messages.
 + device subscribes to deviceid/+/set, the + can be any variable created with addVar().
 Eg..  device/brightness/255 will set brightness to 255.
 + It should reply with the new value.
-+ On boot, it will send a variety of things, in json format... subscribe using MQTTspy and take a look.
++ On boot, it will send a variety of things, in json format... subscribe using MQTTspy and take a look. (not working at the moment)
++ General Commands
+  * device/toggle/set on/off (turns it on or off, if it has been on since boot)
+  * device/effect/set effectname (starts the effect, case insensitive)
+  * device/preset/set ID of preset (loads preset of ID x)
+  * device/presetstring/set name (loads 1st preset of name)

 ## Effect Design